storybookjs/ember/docs/sharing/package-composition.md

 <div class="aside">

-Composition via a package requires a tight, secure integration between the service where you publish Storybook and Storybook’s own APIs.
-We recommend [publishing Storybook to Chromatic](./publish-storybook.md#publish-storybook-with-chromatic), by Storybook maintainers for full support of these features.
+Composition via a package requires a secure integration between the service where you publish Storybook and Storybook’s own APIs.
+We recommend [publishing Storybook to Chromatic](./publish-storybook.md#publish-storybook-with-chromatic) for full support of these features.

 </div>